-Retailers should be aiming for efficient and effective inventory management.
-More accurate inventory counting will aid inventory loss, budget analysis, carrying costs, and sales forecasting.
-It’s not enough to track what’s in your warehouses and stores – by tracking pipeline and decoupled inventories, businesses stand to gain a competitive advantage.
+Maintaining an up-to-date view of your entire stock is crucial for efficient and effective inventory management.
+More accurate inventory counting will aid budget analysis, carrying costs, and sales forecasting.
+By tracking pipeline and decoupled inventories, businesses can guard against inventory loss and gain a competitive advantage.

 What is pipeline inventory?

 Pipeline inventory refers to the products that a business has en route.
-Once the stock has been paid for, it is now part of the buyer’s inventory.
 Typically, when a retailer orders a product from a supplier, there is a lead time until the order will be received.
+But no matter how long the lead time is, the product counts as part of the buyer’s inventory as soon as it has been paid for.

 Other than raw materials, most products will require some type of manufacturing time.
 And almost all types of production will require some type of transportation.
 Because of this, it’s highly unlikely for a retail business to not have any pipeline stock.

-The ultimate destination of pipeline inventory could be an e-commerce warehouse or a brick-and-mortar store, at which point it becomes part of the standard inventory count.
+The ultimate destination of pipeline inventory could be an e-commerce warehouse or a brick-and-mortar store.
+When it arrives at that destination, it immediately becomes part of the standard inventory count.

 Powerful rule-based automation engine to get more orders out the door faster